ladybug-tools/spider/solar-well/README.md

 Solar visualizations that run in your browser and may be operated by newbs and pushed to the limits by the pros could be enlightening.

+***

+The scripts in this folder are of a variety of efforts: some request-driven, some learning experiences and some experiments.

+The Radiance effort is just because it's high time the Radience effort joined the Internet.

+The SunCalc effort is the Spider move from the NRAA Solar calculator over to the Agafonkin calculator

+The Sun Range files are an effort to capture the shadows for one day a month for 14 hours per day purely in JavaScript

+As time goes on, we hope to connect the various scripts in various fun ways.

 ## Wish list